Alphabet (NASDAQ:GOOGL) Price Target Raised to $1,850.00

-A number of other research analysts also recently weighed in on the company.
-Mizuho raised their target price on Alphabet from $1,650.00 to $1,750.00 and gave the stock a buy rating in a research report on Tuesday, July 21st.
-Morgan Stanley boosted their target price on shares of Alphabet from $1,800.00 to $1,880.00 and gave the company an overweight rating in a research report on Friday.
-Wells Fargo & Company reiterated a buy rating and issued a $1,750.00 price target (up from $1,575.00) on shares of Alphabet in a research report on Monday, July 27th.
-Pivotal Research lifted their target price on Alphabet from $1,725.00 to $2,000.00 in a research report on Friday.
-Finally, Credit Suisse Group raised their price objective on Alphabet from $1,850.00 to $1,950.00 and gave the stock an outperform rating in a research note on Friday.
-Three research analysts have rated the stock with a hold rating and forty-one have given a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average target price of $1,745.58.
+GOOGL has been the topic of several other research reports.
+Morgan Stanley boosted their price target on shares of Alphabet from $1,800.00 to $1,880.00 and gave the stock an overweight rating in a research note on Friday.
+SunTrust Banks raised their price target on Alphabet from $1,805.00 to $1,850.00 and gave the company a buy rating in a report on Friday, July 31st.
+Tigress Financial reiterated a buy rating on shares of Alphabet in a research report on Tuesday, August 25th.
+Royal Bank of Canada raised their target price on shares of Alphabet from $1,700.00 to $1,900.00 and gave the company an outperform rating in a report on Friday.
+Finally, Barclays increased their price objective on shares of Alphabet from $1,600.00 to $1,800.00 and gave the company an overweight rating in a research report on Friday, July 31st.
+Three research analysts have rated the stock with a hold rating and forty-one have assigned a buy rating to the company’s stock.
+The company presently has an average rating of Buy and an average target price of $1,745.58.

-Alphabet (NASDAQ:GOOGL) last posted its earnings results on Tuesday, November 3rd.
-The information services provider reported $16.40 EPS for the quarter, topping analysts’ consensus estimates of $11.35 by $5.05.
-The business had revenue of $38.01 billion during the quarter, compared to the consensus estimate of $35.36 billion.
+Alphabet (NASDAQ:GOOGL) last announced its quarterly earnings data on Tuesday, November 3rd.
+The information services provider reported $16.40 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $11.35 by $5.05.
+The firm had revenue of $38.01 billion for the quarter, compared to the consensus estimate of $35.36 billion.
 Alphabet had a net margin of 18.99% and a return on equity of 15.62%.
-Research analysts forecast that Alphabet will post 44.93 EPS for the current fiscal year.
+On average, equities research analysts expect that Alphabet will post 44.93 earnings per share for the current fiscal year.

-Hedge funds have recently added to or reduced their stakes in the business.
-Newfound Research LLC purchased a new stake in shares of Alphabet during the third quarter valued at $32,000.
-Magnolia Capital Advisors LLC lifted its holdings in Alphabet by 41.0% during the 3rd quarter.
-Magnolia Capital Advisors LLC now owns 437 shares of the information services provider’s stock valued at $44,000 after buying an additional 127 shares in the last quarter.
-Virtus Alternative Investment Advisers Inc. purchased a new stake in Alphabet in the 2nd quarter valued at about $45,000.
-Cedar Mountain Advisors LLC grew its stake in Alphabet by 26.9% in the 2nd quarter.
-Cedar Mountain Advisors LLC now owns 33 shares of the information services provider’s stock worth $47,000 after acquiring an additional 7 shares in the last quarter.
-Finally, Carolina Wealth Advisors LLC grew its stake in Alphabet by 71.4% in the 3rd quarter.
-Carolina Wealth Advisors LLC now owns 36 shares of the information services provider’s stock worth $53,000 after acquiring an additional 15 shares in the last quarter.
-Institutional investors and hedge funds own 33.78% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Lido Advisors LLC increased its stake in shares of Alphabet by 4.1% during the second quarter.
+Lido Advisors LLC now owns 10,045 shares of the information services provider’s stock worth $14,245,000 after purchasing an additional 395 shares in the last quarter.
+AE Wealth Management LLC boosted its holdings in Alphabet by 78.3% in the 2nd quarter.
+AE Wealth Management LLC now owns 12,543 shares of the information services provider’s stock worth $17,786,000 after buying an additional 5,507 shares during the last quarter.
+Cardinal Capital Management increased its stake in Alphabet by 0.5% during the 3rd quarter.
+Cardinal Capital Management now owns 3,499 shares of the information services provider’s stock worth $5,128,000 after buying an additional 19 shares in the last quarter.
+First National Bank Sioux Falls raised its holdings in shares of Alphabet by 7.2% during the third quarter.
+First National Bank Sioux Falls now owns 178 shares of the information services provider’s stock valued at $261,000 after acquiring an additional 12 shares during the last quarter.
+Finally, Raymond James Financial Services Advisors Inc. lifted its position in shares of Alphabet by 6.1% in the second quarter.
+Raymond James Financial Services Advisors Inc. now owns 124,261 shares of the information services provider’s stock valued at $176,209,000 after acquiring an additional 7,092 shares in the last quarter.
+33.78% of the stock is currently owned by institutional investors and hedge funds.

 About Alphabet